Devtech08/StudyHive/README.md

-# NoteWise - Technical Documentation
+# StudyHive - Technical Documentation

 ## 1. Introduction

 ### Purpose of the Application

-NoteWise is an intelligent, AI-powered learning platform designed to help students study more effectively, retain information better, and engage with a community of learners.
+StudyHive is an intelligent, AI-powered learning platform designed to help students study more effectively, retain information better, and engage with a community of learners.
 It addresses common challenges in modern education, such as information overload, lack of motivation, and one-size-fits-all learning models.
-By combining structured content, personalized AI assistance, and gamified community features, NoteWise provides a comprehensive solution for students to unlock their full academic potential.
+By combining structured content, personalized AI assistance, and gamified community features, StudyHive provides a comprehensive solution for students to unlock their full academic potential.

 ### How It Helps Students